Chronic Care Management in Michigan.

 20 minutes of non-face-to-face care coordination per month (99490); 30 minutes for complex CCM (99491)

 Medicare covers CCM federally for patients with 2+ chronic conditions.
-MI Medicaid provides full supplementary coverage.
+MI Medicaid provides partial supplementary coverage.

 Billing Requirements